luhem7/dotfiles/arch_linux/install-notes.md

 I went back to section **2.
 Installation** on the [Installation Guide](https://wiki.archlinux.org/title/Installation_guide) The default pacman mirrors, worked and continue to work well for me.
 These are the packages I installed:
-`base linux linux-firmware intel-ucode vi vim man-db man-pages texinfo` These are the packages I installed later that I wished I installed up front:
+`base linux linux-firmware intel-ucode vim man-db man-pages texinfo` These are the packages I installed later that I wished I installed up front:
-`sudo`
+`sudo vi`
+I think it's best not to install nVidia related things at this point.

 ### Configure the filesystem
 **Fstab**